d-bl/MAE-gf/docs/variants.md

 [![tctctct][p-tttt]][0502-NF]

 ### Changing sides
 Other variations can be made by "doing nothing" on the sides, indicated in green in the picture on the right.
 If both pins on top and bottom (red in picture) are replaced with only one pin in the middle, we'll get a Paris ground.
-See [stretched Paris ground](#stretched-paris-ground).
+See _[stretched Paris ground]_[page-stretched-paris].
 Some of these variants can also be made as diagonal nets.

 <p style="clear: both"></p>